armbian/build/documentation/user-faq.md

 and change the autologin user.

-# How to update kernel?
+# How to update?

 	apt-get update
 	apt-get upgrade
 	reboot

-Working on Armbian 4.2 and newer.

-# How to upgrade kernel?
+# How to switch kernels or upgrade from other systems?

 If you are running **legacy kernel** and you want to switch to **vanilla**, **development** or vice versa, you can do it this way:

 		wget -q -O - http://upgrade.armbian.com | bash

 You will be prompted to select and confirm some actions.
 It's possible to upgrade **from any other distribution**.
 Note that this procedure upgrades only kernel with hardware definitions (bin, dtb, firmware and headers.
 Operating system and modifications remain as is.